 I am a PhD student under Professor Ross Anderson in the Department of Computer Science and Technology at University of Cambridge where I spend most of my time analyzing the security of systems (software and otherwise) in order to make them more robust.
-I also work as a research engineer at Thales e-Security, Cambridge.
+I also work as a security engineer at Jitsuin.
 Before my move to Cambridge I worked as a researcher at ETH Zurich where I also finished my Master's under the supervision of Prof Srdjan Capkun and Dr. Kari Kostiainen.

 I am interested in all aspects, technical and social, of privacy, provenance and security engineering.
 I think designing systems that preserve these requires more than good code, it requires at the very least a rudimentary understanding of economics, law and human behaviour.
 This is why I try to take a broad view of the various forces tugging at systems in my research.

 I recently (August 2019) changed my name to Mansoor Ahmed-Rengers from Mansoor Ahmed after my marriage, in case you were wondering why my publications have a different name.

 PublicationsMy Google Scholar page generally has the most updated version of my publications.
 Below are the ones I've remembered to add here:

 - FrameProv: Towards End-to-End Video Provenance, NSPW 2019

 - Snitches Get Stitches: On the Difficulty of Whistleblowing, Security Protocols Workshop 2019; Best Paper Award

 - Short Term Firm-Specific Stock Forecasting with BDI Framework, Journal of Computational Economics, 2019